 HSV-2 is a member of the herpes virus family and is the leading cause of genital herpes worldwide.
-Approximately one out of every six individuals in the United States and an estimated one out of every four individuals worldwide is infected by HSV-2 before age 50.
+Approximately one out of every six individuals worldwide is infected by HSV-2 before age 50.
 HSV-2 infection also significantly increases the risk of acquiring HIV-1.
-In the United States, HSV-2 infects some 1.6 million new people per year, with approximately 500,000 of those suffering from disease symptoms.
+In the United States, HSV-2 infects some 1.6 million new people per year, with approximately 320,000 of those suffering from disease symptoms.
 At least 40 million people in the United States are infected with HSV-2.
 Even higher infection rates are evident in developing countries, with further complications in people also infected with HIV.
-All HSV-2 infections are permanent and result in periodic virus shedding.
+HSV-2 infections are permanent and result in periodic virus shedding.
 There is no approved vaccine for HSV-2.
-Although antiviral regimens have become a standard of care, we believe their inconvenience, cumulative cost and potential for drug resistance underscore the need for safe, new approaches to reducing HSV-2 lesions, shedding, and transmission.
+Although antiviral regimens have become a standard of care in developed countries, we believe their inconvenience, cumulative cost and potential for drug resistance underscore the need for safe, new approaches to reducing HSV-2 lesions, shedding, and transmission.
 Estimated annual costs of treating HSV-2 in the United States alone are close to \$1 billion, primarily for drugs and outpatient medical care.
-Additional indirect costs from HSV-2 infection, such as lost work hours, are more than \$200 million annually in the United States.